NashPG: A Policy Gradient Method with Iteratively Refined Regularization for Finding Nash Equilibria: Methodology

-whenever convergence has not yet occurred.
-Moreover, the sequence is guaranteed to converge to a Nash equilibrium, i.e., $\lim_{t \to \infty} z_t$ is a Nash equilibrium. \end{restatable} (Proof in Appendix~\ref{proof:convergence}.)
+for all $t$ such that $z_t$ is not a Nash equilibrium.
+Moreover, $\{z_t\}$ converges to a Nash equilibrium, i.e., $\lim_{t \to \infty} z_t$ is a Nash equilibrium. \end{restatable} (Proof in Appendix~\ref{proof:convergence}.)

 To implement this iterative method, we employ MMD to solve each regularized VI subproblem.
-Under Assumption~\ref{assump:mmd}, this yields a theoretically well-justified algorithm for finding Nash equilibria in two-player zero-sum games (Algorithm~\ref{alg:mmd_iterative_m}).
-Crucially, our approach introduces no additional assumptions beyond those required for MMD convergence, and we allows $\alpha$ to be set to large values that easily satisfy the convergence constraint $\alpha \geq \mu \eta L^2$, while still guaranteeing convergence to a Nash equilibrium.
+Under Assumption~\ref{assump:mmd} and the existence of a Nash equilibrium $z^* \in \operatorname{int}\operatorname{dom}\psi \cap \gZ$, this yields a theoretically well-justified algorithm for finding Nash equilibria in two-player zero-sum games (Algorithm~\ref{alg:mmd_iterative_m}).
+This multi-round structure allows $\alpha$ to be set to large values that easily satisfy the convergence constraint $\alpha \geq \mu \eta L^2$, while still guaranteeing convergence to a Nash equilibrium.
+We note that the outer loop of Algorithm~\ref{alg:mmd_iterative_m} is an instance of the classical Bregman proximal-point method for monotone VIs~\citep{eckstein1993nonlinear, censor1998interior} where each outer step implicitly regularizes $F$ with $B_\psi(\cdot;\,z_t)$, converting VI($\gZ$, $F$) into a strongly-monotone subproblem solved by MMD.